Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Examples

 The approximate method is as follows. \begin{mydef} Using the exact circuit description, we compute a $2\times2$ operator $H_\text{q}$ defined as follows. $H_\text{q}$ acts on a $2$-dimensional Hilbert space corresponding to the low-energy subspace of the circuit Hamiltonian.
 The basis for $H_\text{q}$ in that subspace is chosen to diagonalize the low-energy projection of $\hat\phi$.
 The energy levels of $H_q$ are chosen to exactly match the two levels of the circuit Hamiltonians, up to a constant shift.
 Once we obtain the relationship between $b(s),f(s)$ and $H_q$, we find $b(s),f(s)$ by requiring:

 where $\delta>0$ is a certain precision parameter we discuss below (ideally $\delta=0$). \end{mydef}

 Note that the true effective Hamiltonian $H_{\text{eff}}$ is isospectral to $H_{\text{q}}$, and is a rotation of $H_{\text{q}}$ to the basis determined by $U_{\text{eff}}$ as will be prescribed in Sec.~\ref{eHam}.
-In this section we only obtain explicit values of $\theta$ [the timescale in the error bounds~\eqref{eq:thetas}] for an evolution up to $s=s^*$, and demonstrate a small improvement relative to the JRS version, which yields
+In this section we only obtain explicit values of $\theta$ [the timescale in the error bounds~\eqref{eq:thetas}] for an evolution up to $s=s^*$, and demonstrate an improvement (small for CSFQ qubits, diverging as $\Theta(\Lambda)$ for CJJ qubits) relative to the JRS version, which yields

 while our new bound yields

 Here the qubit approximation starts at $b(0)=1$ and ends at $b(s^*)>1$.
 In the Introduction [below Eq.~\eqref{eq:4}] these results were reported for the special case of $s^*=1,$ $b(1) =\mathcal{B}>1$.
 The gap $2\Delta(s)$ separating the qubit subspace from the rest of the Hilbert space (recall Fig.~\ref{fig:contour}) will turn out to be well approximated by the plasma frequency $\omega_{\text{pl}}(s) =2\sqrt{E_C E_J b(s)}$.
 To leading order only the final value of that gap $\omega_{\text{pl}}(s^*) =2\sqrt{E_C E_J b(s^*)}$ enters our bound.
 These results hold in the relevant regime $E_J/E_C\gg1$, $1-s^* +\delta \ll 1$.
 The quantities appearing in our result for the adiabatic timescale are illustrated in Fig.~\ref{fig:deldefined}.